YoungHaKim7/Machine_Learning_Rust/README.md

 <hr>

 # This repository is a list of machine learning libraries written in Rust.
-It's a compilation of GitHub repositories, blogs, books, movies, discussions, papers, etc. 🦀
+It's a compilation of GitHub repositories, blogs, books, movies, discussions, papers, etc. 🦀[|🔝|](#link)

 https://github.com/vaaaaanquish/Awesome-Rust-MachineLearning